epfl-ada/ada-2022-project-strauss/README.md

 We’ll denote the `toxic_score_array` of a comment, its array output by detoxify through all categories.

 We will compute the average of each category in the `toxic_score_array` over the comments for each of the videos.
-This allows us to generalize the term `toxic_score_array` to videos.
+This allows us to generalize the term `toxic_score_array` to *videos*.
 Since `toxicity` is the main feature, that the other ones are subfeatures, and also that they are defined independently from each other, we choose to study them independently.
-The `toxic_score_array` of a channel contains the averages of the categories over all comments of its videos.
+The `toxic_score_array` of a *channel* contains the averages of the categories over all comments of its videos.

 Having these results in hand, we will use them to compare the toxicity of each of the extreme communities (Alt-right, Alt-light, IDW) and of the control group (Media).